B.A., Yale University, 1977

 Ph.D., Boston University, 1983

-At Yale, Cooke teaches lecture courses on American material culture from the seventeenth century to the present as well as an introductory course on global decorative arts and offers seminars on a variety of topics including material culture theory, vernacular architecture, the American interior, American furniture, and modern craft.
+At Yale, Cooke teaches lecture courses on American material culture from the fifteenth century to the present as well as an introductory course on global decorative arts and offers seminars on a variety of topics including material culture theory, material literacy, the American interior, American furniture, and modern craft.
 He has also taught seminars on craft and design in India and in Australia.
 He served as the Chair of the department from 2000 to 2006 and from 2012 to 2016.
 Since his arrival at Yale in 1992, he served as Director of the Yale Center for the Study of American Art and Material Culture, a group of interested Yale faculty, graduate students, and museum professionals who meet weekly during the semester for presentations on the theme of that academic year.
 The participants are drawn by a scholarly interest in the study, analysis, and interpretation of material culture.